-Table STT1.5 shows the average student performance in numeracy, reading and writing at grade five and grade seven levels for students from households at or above their country's average level of wealth and for students from households below their country's average level of wealth.
+Table STT1.5 shows the average student performance in numeracy, reading and writing at grade three and grade five levels for students from households at or above their country's average level of wealth and for students from households below their country's average level of wealth.

-Students from wealthier households had higher average performance on the PILNA assessments.
-This was observed across all domains - numeracy, reading and writing - and across both year levels.
+Grade five students from wealthier households had higher average performance on the PILNA assessments.
+This was observed across all domains - numeracy, reading and writing.
+For grade three, students from wealthier household also had higher average performance on the PILNA assessments, but exclusively in the writing domain.